-Use online tools to monitor and compare search keywords to help better judge what keywords you should be using on your site.
-A good tool we use and recommend is Google insights for search, which allows you to enter and compare search keywords, compare keywords, and find trends.
+Use online tools to monitor and compare search keywords to help better judge what keywords to use on your site.
+A good tool we use and recommend is Google Trends, which lets you enter and compare search keywords, and find trends.

 Create a community

-Create an online forum or comments section that allows visitors to make their own comments, questions, and posts.
-Creating a community is a great way not only to build a brand community but at the same time generate more content for your site.
-If you already have a forum make sure that you read through our tips for making your forum more popular.
+Create an online forum or comments section that allows visitors to make comments, questions, and posts.
+Creating a community is a great way not only to build a brand community, but also generate more content for your site.
+If you already have a forum, make sure you read through our tips for making your forum popular.
 See the Computer Hope forum for a working example of a forum.

 Join other social networks

-Register and become a member of popular online communities and social networks such as Facebook, Google+, StumbleUpon, Twitter, and MySpace.
-If you have a company, product, or service also consider creating a fan page on Facebook.
+Register and become a member of popular online communities and social networks, such as Facebook, StumbleUpon, Pinterest, Twitter, and MySpace.
+If you have a company, product, or service, also consider creating a fan page on Facebook.

-Tip: After joining StumbleUpon and getting the toolbar make sure to visit your page and give it a thumbs up so other StumbleUpon users will see your page.
+After joining StumbleUpon and getting the toolbar, make sure to visit your page and give it a thumbs up for other StumbleUpon users to see your page.

-Google - Today, Google is the ranked as the most popular and well-known search engine on the Internet and often the only search engine used by many people.
-It is not necessary to submit every page in your site, however, to accelerate how quickly the Google bots find your site submit your main page to the below link.
-What makes Google unique is their proprietary PageRank algorithm, which makes the most relevant pages shown first.
+Google - Today, Google is ranked as the most well-known search engine on the Internet and often the only search engine used by many people.
+It is not necessary to submit every page in your site.
+However, to accelerate how quickly the Google bots find your site, submit your main page to the link below.

 Yahoo - Another one of the most visited and known search engines on the Internet and now part of Microsoft Bing.
-To add to Yahoo visit the below link, sign into your Yahoo account, and submit your URL.
+To add to Yahoo, visit the link below, sign into your Yahoo account, and submit your URL.